 - All successful submissions will be listed on our website when the full programme is announced.

 - Please do not send any press materials with your submission.
 Should your film be accepted we will request that you send us digital images and other press/publicity materials including press kits.

 - Please note that only successful applicants will be notified.

 - All screenings during the Festival period will take place at the discretion of the Festival.
 We reserve the right to make changes to the advertised schedule at any time for any reason and will not accept liability for any costs incurred as a result of such changes.

 - You must not withdraw your film from the Cambridge Film Festival programme after its selection/participation has been confirmed and it must not be screened elsewhere before its presentation in the Festival without our prior agreement.

-- The Festival is not able to cover the costs of any format transfers or subtitling. - Prints of selected films must be received by the Festival approx. 1 month before the start of the festival.
+- The Festival is not able to cover the costs of any format transfers or subtitling.

 - The Cambridge Film Trust will accept responsibility for technical damage to prints of selected titles while they are in the possession of the Festival and will reimburse the value of the print stock (or part thereof) only.
 Please ensure that you have sufficient insurance to cover your work while in transit to and from the Festival.